 Although this is easy to fix, one of the most common problems with amateur tiling jobs is excess grout.
 It’s easy to spot however may lead you to find other DIY mistakes.

 While you can look out for these DIY mistakes yourself, they can be easily missed.
 Consider leaving it in the trusty hands (and eyes) of a professional building inspector.

 Find a professional building inspector

-Here at Vital Building and Pest Inspections, we come from a background in home repair and restoration, so we understand exactly what we are looking at, what could potentially be the cause of any problems, and how much work and money is likely to be involved in fixing them.
+Here at Vital Building Inspections Sydney, we come from a background in home repair and restoration, so we understand exactly what we are looking at, what could potentially be the cause of any problems, and how much work and money is likely to be involved in fixing them.
 We give each inspection our full attention and best efforts, because we truly care and value our customers.
 Isn’t that the kind of inspector you want on your side?